27 Jun WVMA Sponsors State FFA Veterinary Science Proficiency Award

-On June 16, Wisconsin Veterinary Medical Association (WVMA) President, Dr. Jane Clark, presented Hannah Glennon of Amherst, with the State FFA Veterinary Science Proficiency Award at the 86th Annual State FFA Convention in Madison.
-This award recognizes the student who best demonstrates an understanding of veterinary practices and animal health care in Wisconsin.
+On June 12, WVMA President, Dr. Robert Leder, presented Edwin Schott, of the Sauk Prairie FFA, with the State FFA Veterinary Science Proficiency Award at the Wisconsin FFA Convention in Madison.
+This award recognizes the student who best demonstrates an understanding of veterinary medical practices and animal health care in Wisconsin.